plurid/plurid/notes/Use.md

 ### Same Document Multi-Page

 A document can have multiple `<plurid-page>`s independent of each other (not linked between them).
 In such a case the pages will be rendered one near another, based on the order of the document.
+The gap between pages can be modified from the global JavaScript object `pluridScene` > `pluridscene.metadata.multiPageGap` :: number.

     /-- index.html
     <body>